kimiriecs/notadspy/README.md

   - u2@test.com password
   - u3@test.com password

+### !!!IMPORTANT:
+During execution of command `./vendor/bin/sail artisan db:seed` the command `./vendor/bin/sail artisan migrate:fresh` executed inside seeder.

+So after each `./vendor/bin/sail artisan db:seed` command execution database will be in initial state.

+---
-At this point the app is ready to run scheduler or manually start price check process All queues also must be running
+At this point app is running [https://localhost:20080](https://localhost:20080) and ready to run scheduler or manual start of price's check process.
+All queues also must be running.